Table of Contents

-All account contacts will be displayed in the Contacts tab, with the primary contact being displayed at the top.
-The primary contact for the account will also have a 'Primary' label displayed next to their name, and their email address will be the one that is displayed within the main account header.
-Clicking on a contact name will open a sidebar menu with further details.
+All contacts associated with the account will be displayed in the Contacts tab, and new account contacts can be added from here.
+The primary contact for the account will have “Yes” under the Primary column displayed next to their name, and their email address will be the one that is displayed within the main account header.
+Clicking on the arrow at the end of the row will open a sidebar window with further details.

 Clicking "Create" will open the Create Contact window.
-This is where you will input the contact's information such as their name, role, email address, language, etc. The username and password fields are utilized for access to the customer portal, if enabled.
-This is also where you can define which email categories the contact should be setup to receive in Sonar by using the "Email Categories" dropdown menu.
-If you have any email categories that are setup to be default, they will appear here automatically but can be removed, if needed.
+This is where you will input the contact's information such as their name, role, email address, language, etc. The username and password fields are utilized for access to the customer portal if enabled.
+This is also where you can define which email categories the contact should be set up to receive in Sonar by using the "Message Categories" dropdown menu - if you have any email categories that are set up to be default, they will appear here automatically but can be removed, if needed.

 There is also the checkbox "Become Primary", which will appear when editing or creating a contact for an account which already has a primary contact designated; checking this box will effectively remove the primary contact designation from the previous user, making the new user the account's new primary contact.
 Once the primary contact has been set or updated, that contact's information will be displayed under the Primary Contact section of the account's Overview tab, and the contact's email address will be displayed in the main account header.